Planning an immersive cultural food tour of Italy, or looking to explore a secluded beach in Costa Rica?

 Be mindful that your card may not work at some ATM's in some foreign countries, so always be prepared with another form of payment.

-- Don't keep all your cash in one place.
-Consider using a money belt for all of your cash (to help discourage pickpockets) while your wallet holds only what you need for the day.
+- Don't keep most of your cash in one place.
+Consider using a money belt for all your cash (to help discourage pickpockets) while using your wallet to hold only what you need for the day.

-Some banking apps like this one can also help track your spending for some of the accounts you have linked to them through your financial institution and provide real-time notifications of transactions made on these accounts to help keep track of your spending in real time.
+Some banking apps, like the TD MySpend app, can also help track your spending for some of the accounts that are linked to them through your financial institution.
+These types of apps can provide real-time notifications of transactions made on these linked accounts to help you keep track of your spending in real time.